trivera777/Furever-Home/README.md

 ## Installation Guide

-Fork the repository and then open the app using npm run develop.
+Fork the repository and then open the app.
+Then you need to preform an npm install so you have all the required packages.
+Then in the main directory use npm run develop to start the app.

-## Instructions
+## Description

 Use this app to find a Furever friend near you!
 Just enter in what kind of pet you are looking for, and what area and let the magic happen.
-All list of pets will be populated so you can make them your!
+All of the pets will be populated so you can give them tier FurEver Home!
+The app calls the petfinder API and returns pets near you that are ready for their FurEver Home!

 ## Credits